 You can still go directly to a specialist, but you pay a double financial penalty, although the additional sum involved is unlikely to be prohibitive if you feel it to be absolutely necessary.

-If you have tried unsuccessfully to find register with a doctor it may still be possible for you to obtain reimbursement of charges in the normal way, although you will need to prove to your local health authority (CPAM) that you have tried and failed to find a doctor.
+If you have tried unsuccessfully to register with a doctor, it may still be possible for you to obtain reimbursement of charges in the normal way, although you will need to prove to your local health authority (CPAM) that you have tried and failed to find a doctor.

-There are also certain specialists whom patients can continue to see direct without having to pass through their doctor.
+There are also certain specialists whom patients can continue to see directly without having to go via their doctor.
 These specialists are gynaecologists and ophthalmologists.
 Those under 26 years of age also have the right of direct access to a psychiatrist.

 Patients who have an ongoing illness and need a repeat or continuous course of treatment from a specialist need to only be referred once by their doctor in order receive reimbursement of costs at the standard rate.

-Where you are away from home or, in the case of emergencies and you see doctor other than your médecin traitant, the level of reimbursement is not reduced.
+Where you are away from home or, in the case of emergencies, and you may have to see doctor other than your médecin traitant, the level of reimbursement is not reduced.

 Similarly, if your doctor is on holiday or otherwise absent you will be entitled to normal reimbursement from the replacement doctor or other doctor in a group practice, called a cabinet groupé.